iamvery/iamvery.github.com/_posts/1900-01-01-adding-versions-to-a-rails-api.markdown

 ### Namespaces (commit [`b21a0a91`](https://github.com/iamvery/rails-api-example/commit/b21a0a918c65892376ccbebaf96057051795afc0))

-To keep things organized, we'll wrap up our existing controller in a `V1` namespace.
+Namespacing it a great way to keep code organized.
+We'll wrap our existing controller in a `V1` module to establish our "version 1".

 Move `app/controllers/articles_controller.rb` to
 `app/controllers/v1/articles_controller.rb` and wrap the class in a module.